Teavaro/FunnelConnect-iOS-SDK/README.md

-# FunnelConnectSDK_iOS
+# FunnelConnect iOS SDK
-Swift Package Manager of the FunnelConnect SDK.
+Swift Package Manager of the FunnelConnect iOS SDK.

 For installation and integration, please visit this link https://docs.teavaro.com/documentation/